vdavez/codingforlawyers/md/diffs.md

 # Chapter ???: Diffs

 Diffs express the difference between two files.
 Originally designed to track the changes made between different versions of software files, they are increasingly powerful in non-software applications.
-Diffs make changes to a document obvious and easy for humans to look at.

 You might be familiar with the "track changes" of your favorite word processor where deletions have a line strike-through and insertions are underlined:

 ![screenshot of track changes in a word processor](http://i.imgur.com/wwRfTjb.png)

+Like "track changes", diffs make changes to a document obvious and easy for humans to look at.
+However, unlike "track changes", diffs make it easy for software programs to automatically detect and analyze changes to documents.
+For example, the Twitter bot, [CongressEdits](https://twitter.com/congressedits), automatically published edits ([example](http://en.wikipedia.org/w/index.php?diff=623325721&oldid=623325294)) made to Wikipedia by computers in Congressional offices.
+The [code](https://github.com/edsu/anon) behind CongressEdits, because it is open source, has been forked (copied) and modified many times over for [use in other contexts](https://github.com/edsu/anon#community) all over the world.

-## Exercise 1 (OSX)
+## Exercise (OSX)

 Create a file called `README.md`.
 Add some text to the file, such as: